 - Roy will have a total of 3,125 € in his account

-The bulk of the decisions affecting the day to day of the collective and its future are made by all committed members (Guerrilla and Transition Translators).
+The bulk of the decisions affecting the day-to-day of the collective and its future are made by all committed members (Guerrilla and Transition Translators).
 Other decisions can be shared with the wider/casual community.
 Why this split?
 Guerrilla Translators depend on the collective for their livelihood, so decisions or votes which could be subject to harm by individuals who are not affected by the health of the collective should not be delegated beyond the committed membrane.
 Examples of harm would be anything from well-meaning but ill-informed or ill-considered tangents, diversions.
 We don't expect to face this in a trust-based group but, this would also be a defense against trolling.
-On the other hand, as the resilience of the committed team increases, more and more decisions could be made with participation with the casual sphere.
+On the other hand, as the resilience of the committed team increases, more and more decisions could be made with participation in the casual sphere.

 Within Loomio, the collective operates with a general policy of lazy majority.
-Lazy majority allows for consent-based decisions to be made without resorting to across the board consensus, and keeps the work agile and free from red tape.
+Lazy majority allows for consent-based decisions to be made without resorting to across-the-board consensus, and keeps the work agile and free from red tape.
 Loomio is also used for discussions and quick "temperature checks".
 The ideal is to have dynamic communication that is conducive to concrete outcomes.
 This blog post perfectly illustrates how Loomio discussions can improve the health of a community, please read it.
-That being said, our community rhythms also specify that all members check in and take part in any Loomio votes (even as "undecided") at least twice a week and continual lack of engagement in discussions and decisions will result in members reevaluating their relationship and commitment to the collective.
+That being said, our community rhythms also specify that all members check-in and take part in any Loomio votes (even as "undecided") at least twice a week and continual lack of engagement in discussions and decisions will result in members reevaluating their relationship and commitment to the collective.

 Decision making typically involves the following steps:

-For this example we will be centering on the committed sphere where the Guerrilla Translators group together.
+For this example, we will be centering on the committed sphere where the Guerrilla Translators group together.

 Any Guerrilla Translator can open any discussion with the community.
 In order to initiate a discussion about a new idea, they add the idea to the appropriate Loomio group (groups are divided into four general work areas: pro-bono translation, agency work, care work/admin and projects) This will prompt a review and discussion of the idea.
 The goal of this review and discussion is to gain approval for the contribution.
 The collective also has ongoing discussions in Loomio which are tied to specific tasks and projects.